1994 New Zealand Development rugby union tour of Argentina

 The 1994 New Zealand rugby union tour of Argentina, was a series of seven match played in March–April 1994 by a New Zealand "development team" in Argentina.

 It was not an official tour, and no cap were awarded.

 It was a young selection (almost 23 years for all the players).
-A lot of them were after "international" for All Blacks, but also for other country.
+Many of them were after "international" for All Blacks, but also for other country.